rclone/rclone/MANUAL.md

 ## rclone ls

-List all the objects in the path with size and path.
+List the objects in the path with size and path.

 ### Synopsis

-List all the objects in the path with size and path.
+Lists the objects in the source path to standard output in a human readable format with size and path.
+Recurses by default.

+Any of the filtering options can be applied to this commmand.

+There are several related list commands

+  * `ls` to list size and path of objects only
+  * `lsl` to list modification time, size and path of objects only
+  * `lsd` to list directories only
+  * `lsf` to list objects and directories in easy to parse format
+  * `lsjson` to list objects and directories in JSON format

+`ls`,`lsl`,`lsd` are designed to be human readable.
+`lsf` is designed to be human and machine readable.
+`lsjson` is designed to be machine readable.

+Note that `ls`,`lsl`,`lsd` all recurse by default - use "--max-depth 1" to stop the recursion.

+The other list commands `lsf`,`lsjson` do not recurse by default - use "-R" to make them recurse.

 ```
 rclone ls remote:path [flags]